mmicko/prjtang/README.md

 ## For FPGA Toolchain Users

-Project Tang enables a fully open-source flow for ECP5 FPGAs using [Yosys](https://github.com/YosysHQ/yosys) for Verilog synthesis and [nextpnr](https://github.com/YosysHQ/nextpnr) for place and route.
+Project Tang enables a fully open-source flow for Anlogic FPGAs using [Yosys](https://github.com/YosysHQ/yosys) for Verilog synthesis and [nextpnr](https://github.com/YosysHQ/nextpnr) for place and route.
 Project Tang itself provides the device database and tools for bitstream creation.